Code Mode

 cookies | array | null | Cookies to use during generation, see Cookies |

-Note: You must provide either url or content, but not both.
+Note: You must provide either url or content, and either attributes or prompt.

 {